testflows/TestFlows-WebSite/source/handbook/index.md

 ```

 > **{% attention %}** Note that because decorated test steps are being called within a [Step] these
-> calls are similar to just calling a function which is another advantage of wrapping calls
+> calls are similar to just calling a function, which is another advantage of wrapping calls
 > with inline steps.
 This means that return value from the
 > decorated test step can be received just like from a function:
 > ```python